liwenliangwa/TidyData/README.md

 ## Results:

-1. **_Step 1 All Data.csv_** - this is the result from Step 1 with data from both training dataset and test dataset, along with Subject ID & ActivityID
-2. **_Step 4 Labeled Data.csv_** - this is the result from Step 2 - 4 with only the measurements on the mean and standard deviation for each measurement along with description activity name (the very last column) and appropriate column name to describe the variables
-3. **_Step 5 Mean By SA Tall.csv_** - this is the result from Step 5, which is a second data set summarized from step 4 result with mean value, and this dataset is a tall data tidy data.
+1. **_Mean By SA Tall.txt_** - this is the result from Step 5, which is a second data set summarized from step 4 result with mean value, and this dataset is a tall data tidy data.
-4. **_Step 5 Mean By SA Wide.csv_** - this is alternative result similar to the Tall one but this one has all the measurements listed as column names.
+2. **_Mean By SA Wide.txt_** - this is alternative result similar to the Tall one but this one has all the measurements listed as column names.